memair/jupyter/README.md

 # Example Memair Jupyter Notebook

-These are some sample [Memair](https://memair.com) Jupyter Notebooks.
+These are example [Memair](https://memair.com) Jupyter Notebooks.
+Please feel free to add your own examples in the [repository](https://github.com/memair/jupyter).

-You can view these notebooks on [NB Viewer](https://nbviewer.jupyter.org/github/memair/jupyter/tree/master/) or interactively run them with [Binder](https://mybinder.org/v2/gh/memair/jupyter/master)
+Interactively run these notebooks with [Binder](https://mybinder.org/v2/gh/memair/jupyter/master) or view them with [NB Viewer](https://nbviewer.jupyter.org/github/memair/jupyter/tree/master/).

-You can create a [temporary access_token](https://memair.com/temporary_access_token) or play with with our sandbox user Otto with this access token
+You can create a [temporary access_token](https://memair.com/temporary_access_token) or play with with our sandbox user Otto with the access token
-`0000000000000000000000000000000000000000000000000000000000000000`
+`0000000000000000000000000000000000000000000000000000000000000000`.